 We’ve been fired up around here lately.
-Not only did we replace our lackluster grill, but we’ve got a fire pit that’s proving to be a huge hit, and not just with the younger set.
+Not only are we cooking like crazy on our new grill, but we’ve got a fire pit that’s proving to be a huge hit, and not just with the younger set.
 Fresh pop corn and marshmallow goodness, here we come.

 Sometimes, though, it takes a few tries to get a fire going.
-When we first replaced our old, lackluster grill, the shiny new model gave us some grief at first because turns out, the wire to one of the igniters was not plugged in.
-Nothing sadder on a football Saturday than a fire that’s not firing up at all.
+When we first replaced our old, lackluster grill, the shiny new model gave us some grief.
+The one-touch, oh-so-easy igniter did nothing.
+Turns out, it wasn’t plugged in to the power source.
+Nothing sadder on a Saturday night grill-out, than a fire that’s not firing up at all.
 Took a little fiddling, but we finally got the spark we needed.

-Our prayer life, too, can sometimes seem like it has lost its fire.
-As wonder women stepping out to be all that Christ created us to be, prayer is vital to living out the adventures God has for us.
-When you feel the spark going out of your prayers, here are five tips to try:
+Our prayer life, too, can sometimes lose its spark.
+As people stepping out to be all Christ created us to be, prayer is vital to living out the adventures God has for us.
+When you feel the fire going out of your prayers, here are five tips to try:

 Put words in your mouth.
 The Bible contains God-breathed words of life to us (see last week’s post for a reminder).
 It makes sense, then, that praying those words back to Him helps focus and energize our prayers.
 For example, read a passage like Ephesians 1:17-19, and then personalize it into prayer back to God:

 Glorious Father, I pray that you give me the Spirit of wisdom and revelation so I can know you better.
 I pray that the eyes of my heart may be enlightened so I can know the hope to which you’ve called me, the rich inheritance you have for me, and the incomparably great power with which you work in and for me because I believe.